 How We Tested the Best Satellite Messengers

-Senior Editor Nick Belcaster contributed heavily to this guide, leveraging his time as a wilderness guide in the North Cascades of Washington State and copious time spent hammering out ‘I’m OK’ messages from the backcountry.
-He has utilized satellite messengers to get updates on closing-in wildfires, arrange for supply drops, and assist in extracting injured clients.
+I, Senior Editor Nick Belcaster, contributed heavily to this guide, leveraging my experience as a wilderness guide in the North Cascades of Washington State and extensive time spent clacking out “I’m OK” messages from the backcountry.
+I have utilized satellite messengers to get updates on closing-in wildfires, arrange for supply drops, and assist in extracting injured clients.

 Buyer’s Guide: How to Choose a Satellite Messenger

-Before you dive into a satellite messenger, be careful to go over features and functionality to see what you think you’ll need for how you expect to use the device.
+Before you dive into a satellite messenger, carefully review its features and functionality to determine what you think you’ll need for how you expect to use the device.
 You also should keep in mind that the cost of ownership of a satellite messenger is more than the initial purchase price.

 While you can get a device for as little as $150 and spend up to $400, each one requires a subscription service to allow it to connect to satellites for communication, even emergency communication.

-Once you’ve narrowed down your top satellite messenger selections, we suggest looking over the company’s subscription plans to see what’s included in the differing options.
-Features you may find essential may come at a steeper per month price than you want to pay.
+Once you’ve narrowed down your top satellite messenger selections, I suggest looking over the company’s subscription plans to see what’s included in the differing options.
+Features you may find essential may come at a steeper per-month price than you want to pay.

 Emergency Support and Messaging